 In India, the Reserve Bank mandates that banks calculate interest on savings accounts daily, but credit it monthly or quarterly.
 Interest is typically paid on the closing balance of each day.

 For example, if your balance is ₹50,000 for 10 days and ₹70,000 for the next 20 days in a month, interest is calculated daily for each balance and then aggregated.
-The rate varies from 2.5% to 4% per annum for most banks.
+The rate varies from generally range between lower single-digit percentages, depending on the bank and account type.
 The actual amount you receive will depend on your average daily balance and the payout schedule of the bank.

 Example: